cpark99/terre-lee-violin-app/README.md

 ### Motivation:

-To many professionals, making a brand for yourself and starting a business is an arduous task.
+Too many professionals, making a brand for yourself and starting a business is an arduous task.
 Even with a skill or product to provide, a strong online presence is necessary to stay afloat.
 Terre Lee Violin establishes a violin school's online presence, by adding custom functionality for generating and managing students.
 By using modern techonologies and designs, this app aims to enhance user experience, while providing a simple management system for students.

 ---